-Today, we also share a link of the webinar in which Dr. Elder discussed the Divergence scans spreadsheet.
-As such, we suggest you review the comment, then go watch the webinar that was held on the 20th July.
+MACD-H and Force Index Semiautomatic Divergence Scans is shared with participants of the webinar in which Dr. Elder discussed the Divergence scans spreadsheet.
 If you would like to start receiving them in real time - on Sunday, looking for opportunities in the week ahead - please join Dr Elder’s private webinars, for which these scans are a free bonus.
 For more information please click here.

 Dr Alexander Elder